lyft/flinkk8soperator/integ/README.md

   create or delete the namespace.
 * `RUN_DIRECT` If set, will run the operator directly; otherwise will submit run it via a deployment inside Kubernetes
-* `IMAGE` The image to use for the operator when running in image mode.
+* `OPERATOR_IMAGE` The image to use for the operator when running in image mode.
 By default, `lyft/flinkk8soperator:latest`

 You can also pass [gocheck](http://labix.org/gocheck) options to the